dgcfung/react-calculator/README.md

 # Calculator App

-Your client Sonor Cardgage has requested a calculator, built in React.
+Your client Senor Cardgage has requested a calculator, built in React.

 ![](assets/no_probalo.png)